UK Tax Risk Management Policy

 Liberty Mutual Insurance supports communities that it operates in by being a good corporate citizen through our economic contributions of employment and commerce, payment of our legally required taxes, our focus on the environment and sustainability and through our philanthropic activities including many programs at both the corporate and employee level, including:

-- Give with Liberty – 72% of U.S. employees pledge over $12M to over 8,000 charities.
-Liberty Mutual Insurance matches 50% of employee gifts, for over $18M in contributions.
+- Give with Liberty –U.S. employees have pledged millions of dollars to over 8,000 charities.
+Liberty Mutual Insurance has matched 50% of employee gifts.

 - Corporate philanthropy and grants.

-Liberty consider that the above statement complies with its obligation under paragraph 16(2) of Schedule 19, Finance Act 2016 to publish a group tax strategy.
+Liberty consider that the above statement complies with its obligation under paragraph 16(2) of Schedule 19, Finance Act 2016 to publish a group tax strategy, for the following companies: